Easy DIY Car Trash Bag

 Want to learn how to make a fabric car trash bag?
 I have a very small car and was in desperate need of someplace to put my car trash like the paper wrappings from straws I get in the drive through so I decided to make an easy DIY car trash bag that even a novice sewer can make.
 It takes just a few remnants or fat quarters and a little bit of time to keep your car looking trash free.
 I got mine at my affiliate Hobby Lobby.
 I love the bold red and white vertical stripe.
 This was a remnant for 50% off but if you need to buy fabrics and crafting supplies at Hobby Lobby, here is a 40% off coupon to use at the store or online.
 I also recommend Fabric.com for the widest variety of fabrics you will find anywhere.
 This post contains affiliate links that if you click on them and make a purchase I may receive a small commission at no extra charge to you.

 This is a very simple sewing project.
 This car trash bag pattern only requires beginner sewing skills to create and is the perfect size for any car especially a small car and it is washable.
+If you would like to see a video of how to create this project just click the video below and head over to YouTube.
+While you are there give me a thumbs up and subscribe to my channel.

 What you will Need: